-- I. The role and basics of Computer Graphics needed for CAD/CAM applications. - II.
+- I. The role and basics of Automation in manufacturing applications. - II.
 The geometric entities, projections development of curves and surfaces of Geometrical Modeling. - III.
 The geometric modeling techniques used in CAD such as wireframe, solid modeling. - IV.
 The product data standards and structures in computer graphics.